 During Taihoku Imperial University period, every college consisted of "lectures", which were conducted by a professor and included assistant professors, assistants, instructors and office employees.
 In 1945, the five colleges had 114 lectures with 382 students.

 After World War II and Taiwan's retrocession to Chinese Sovereignty, the R.O.C. government completed the taking-over work officially on November 15, 1945, with Dr. Tsung-lo Lo serving as the first president, and reorganized and renamed the school "National Taiwan University".
 The Faculty of Literature and Policitcs of TIU was divided into two colleges: the College of Liberal Arts and the College of Law.
 The University thus consisted of six colleges (Liberal Arts, Law, Science, Medicine, Engineering, and Agriculture) and had twenty-two departments with 500 odd students.
 The Evening Division, the College of Management, the College of Public Health, and the College of Electrical Engineering (renamed as the College of Electrical Engineering and Computer Science in 2000) were established respectively in 1967, 1987, 1993, and 1997.
 In 1999, the College of Social Sciences replaced the College of Law, and the Department of Law was upgraded to become the College of Law.
 The evening division and the Center of Continuing Education were also combined into the Division of Continuing Education & Professional Development.
 In 2002, the College of Agriculture was renamed the College of Bio-Resources and Agriculture.
 In 2003, the College of Life Science was established.
-As of the 2009 academic year, the University has a total of eleven colleges, 54 departments, 100 graduate institutes (which offer 100 Master's programs and 91 doctoral programs), and 25 research centers: the Division of Population and Gender Studies, the Center for Condensed Matter Sciences, the Center for Biotechnology, Japanese Research Center, and the Biodiversity Center, etc. The number of students reached 33,000 in 2009.
+As of the academic year 2018-2019, the University has a total of 11 colleges, 3 professional schools (dentistry, veterinary medicine, and pharmacy), 56 departments, 112 graduate institutes, 18 Master’s and PhD degree programs, and over 50 research centers, including the Center for Population and Gender Studies, Center for Condensed Matter Sciences, Center for Biotechnology, Center for Japanese Studies, and Biodiversity Research Center.
+The number of students reached nearly 32,000 in 2018.